 In this review, we will bring you the 6 best pizza franchise for you to invest in the USA.
 We’ve ranked 6 popular pizza franchise based on the top 10 franchise metrics for each brand.
-All the videos you are about to watch are from the Official Vetted Biz YouTube Channel.
+Watch our video on Domino’s Pizza Now!

 In the United States, it’s pretty impossible to never have heard of Domino’s Pizza.
 Domino’s Pizza is a high street and sports stadium staple.
 Enjoys a great reputation and a steady fan base across the country.